 Disney Plus will launch first in the U.S. on November 12, for the price of $6.99 a month or for $69.99 for an annual subscription.
 While it will launch first in the U.S, Disney Plus will expand to every major market worldwide within two years after its launch.
 Disney has confirmed it has reached deals to offer Disney Plus on Sony’s PlayStation 4 consoles as well as Roku TVs and streaming devices.
 It plans to be on many more platforms in time for the launch.

 Disney Plus interface and features

 The Disney Plus app and UI will include special sections for Disney, Pixar, Marvel, Star Wars and National Geographic brands, but there will also be sections in the interface so users can see all of the service’s movies, TV shows and original content.
-Users will be able to create custom indivdiual profiles, so that kids can see the shows and movies they are interested in, while their older parents can see their prefered content.
+Users will be able to create custom individual profiles so that kids can see the shows and movies they are interested in, while their older parents can see their preferred content.